rmorsomme/Sudoku-Solver/RMD.md

 Introduction
 ============

 This is a short script presenting a simple algorithm to solve any sudoku grid in a very fast manner.
-It follows four very simple principles:
+The algorithm follows four very simple principles:

--   Principle 1: A cell can only have one value.
+-   Principle 1: A cell has exactly one value.

 -   Principle 2: A row/column/box contains each value exactly once.